kbrbe/work-set-clustering/README.md

 Please note that with the two parameters `--existing-clusters` and `--existing-cluster-keys` the data from a previous run are provided.

+Similar to the initial clustering, you can provide several input files.

 ## Usage as a library

 The tool can also be used as a library within another Python script or a Jupyter notebook.